skasim/compare-megesort-quicksort/README.md

 # Lab 4 - Sorting Algorithm Runtime Analysis by Samra Kasim
 Program analyzes the run time of four types of Quicksort algorithms and a Natural Merge sort algorithm.
 The latter uses a linked list.
-All sorts are recursive.
+All sorting algorithms are recursive.

 ## To Run the program
 * In terminal, `cd` to the `src` directory in the project directory structure.